Scalable Experimental Bounds for Entangled Quantum State Fidelities

 Showing that entanglement exists on NISQ devices across more than $\sim$6 qubits in such a way is computationally prohibitive due to the exponential number of tests.
-Nevertheless, it remains vital to demonstrate that the device leverages quantum mechanical principles.

-A solution to this dilemma is to approximate or compute bounds on the fidelity measure that require fewer runs to calculate.
-Somma \etal~\cite{somma2006lower} discovered such bounds for certain symmetric entangled states based on angular momentum operators, with the additional advantage of a smallish polynomial sampling overhead to account for errors given only by statistics of the involved measurements.
+Nevertheless, it remains vital to demonstrate that the device actually leverages quantum mechanical principles.
+A solution to this dilemma is to approximate or compute upper and lower bounds on the fidelity measure, requiring fewer runs.
+Somma~\etal~\cite{somma2006lower} discovered such lower bounds for certain symmetric entangled states based on angular momentum operators, with the additional advantage of a smallish polynomial sampling overhead to account for errors given only by statistics of the involved measurements.